Open Now

 If you are wondering how to clean up a clogged drain, you are at the right place.
 Read to learn different ways to get stuck hair from your drains.

-Perhaps you have noticed pet and human hair strands in your sink or shower drain and thought nothing of it.
+You might have spotted pet or human hair strands in the sink or shower drain and brushed it off as nothing to worry about.

 But did you know these individual hair strands can build up and form a clog over time?
 Hair is one of the most common culprits behind blocked drains.